-The Cpk and Ppk will require two calculations, selecting the mininum is the value use as baseline and to compare to customer acceptability level.
+The Cpk and Ppk will require two calculations, selecting the minimum is the value use as baseline and to compare to customer acceptability level.
 These can be calculated using unilateral or bilateral tolerances.

-Shown in the table below is the formula for bilateral tolerances where a LSL and USL are provided.
-If only one specification is provided (unilateral) then the value used for Cpk and Ppk is provided by the calculation that involves the specfication limit provided.
+The formula for Cpk and Ppk is for bilateral tolerances (where a LSL and USL are provided).
+If only one specification is provided (unilateral) then the value used for Cpk and Ppk is provided by the calculation that involves the specification limit provided.

 Capability indices, Cp and Cpk, should be compared to one another to assess the differences over a period of time.
 The goal is to have a high Cp, and get the process centered so the Cpk increases and approaches Cp.
 The same applies for Pp and Ppk.